 The co-author of “Trial and Post-Trial Motions,” chapter 23 of Federal Civil Practice (NYSBA Albany 1997), Mr. Crabtree is a frequent speaker on real estate and construction matters before the Suffolk Academy of Law and other seminars and has lectured on New York Civil Practice at St. John’s University School of Law.
 He is a member of the American Bar Association (Litigation Section and Forum on the Construction Industry), the New York State Bar Association (Commercial and Federal Litigation Section), as well as a member of the Nassau County Bar Association (Commercial Litigation and Construction Committees – Chairman 2005-07).

 Mr. Crabtree graduated from Fordham University Law School in 1992, as Trial Advocacy Editor of the Moot Court Board and a recipient of the American Jurisprudence Award in Federal Civil Procedure.
 He obtained his Bachelor of Arts Degree, magna cum laude, in Political Science from the State University of New York at Albany in 1989, as a member of Phi Beta Kappa.

-Mr. Crabtree sits on the Board of Zoning Appeals for the Village of East Hills and was also appointed a member of the Construction and Demolition Committee for the development of the new East Hills Park, in the Village of Est Hills, New York, at the site of the former Air National Guard station.
-Mr. Crabtree served as Vice Chair of the Roslyn Union Free School District’s Forensic Audit Committee.
-Mr. Crabtree is admitted to practice in the State of New York, the United States District Court Eastern and Southern Districts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court, and has been named a “Super Lawyer” for the years 2015-2021.
+Mr. Crabtree served on the Board of Zoning Appeals for the Village of East Hills and was also appointed a member of the Construction and Demolition Committee for the development of the new East Hills Park, in the Village of Est Hills, New York, at the site of the former Air National Guard station.
+Mr. Crabtree also served as Vice Chair of the Roslyn Union Free School District’s Forensic Audit Committee.
+Mr. Crabtree is admitted to practice in the State of New York, the United States District Court Eastern and Southern Districts of New York, the United States Court of Appeals for the Second Circuit and the United States Supreme Court, and has been named a “Super Lawyer” for the years 2015-2023.